Champagne Classic (BRC)

-The Spirit Of Boom Classic is a Brisbane Racing Club Group 2 Thoroughbred horse race for horses aged two years old, at set weights, over a distance of 1200 metres at Doomben Racecourse, Brisbane, Australia, during the Queensland Winter Racing Carnival.
-Total prizemoney is A$300,000.
+The Spirit Of Boom Classic, registered as the Champagne Classic, is a Brisbane Racing Club Group 2 Thoroughbred horse race for horses aged two years old, at set weights, over a distance of 1200 metres at Doomben Racecourse, Brisbane, Australia, during the Queensland Winter Racing Carnival.

 History

 The two-year-old event is the first major race during the Brisbane winter racing carnival.

 The race record was set by Gold Edition in 2006 in time of 1:09.36.